Tareq62/tareq.abuissa.net/video.md

 <h2 class="video-heading">Seasonal iv.
 No Ears <span>February 2014</span></h2>

-This fourth movement was composed for LyricLion to conclude the earlier performance.
+This fourth movement was composed for LyricLion to complete Seasonal.
 Solomon Hoffman conducted this premiere, performed by his ensemble LyricLion joined by harpist Ellie Kirk.

 <br>
 <hr>